Gervon Dexter: Professional career

+Chicago Bears

 Dexter was selected by the Chicago Bears in the second round (53rd overall) in the 2023 NFL draft.
 The Bears previously acquired the second round selection from the Baltimore Ravens in a mid-season trade for Roquan Smith.
-He started the in the regular season opener for the Bears.
+He started in the regular season opener for the Bears.
 He appeared in all 17 regular season games in the 2023 season.
 He finished with 2.5 sacks, 20 total tackles (13 solo), and two passes defended.

+Dexter was a full-time starter in 2024 and 2025, starting 32 games across two seasons, finishing second on the team in sacks both years.

+Atlanta Falcons

+On August 30, 2026, Dexter was traded to the Atlanta Falcons for Clark Phillips III and a 2027 fifth-round pick.